sunchuvinod000/Incubyte-Task/README.md

-Project: Add the numbers inside a string
+Project: Add the numbers inside a string and write test cases

 Steps to set up locally:
 1) npm install -->to install depencencies